KiranS22/kiranSundal/README.md

 ## Portfolio Project #1: Gazetteer

 The first portfolio project, "Gazetteer," involved creating a map-based app to provide information on countries, with a specific focus on a "mobile-first" development approach.
+The project used the following tech stack:

+- HTML
+- CSS
+- jQuery
+- PHP
+- Leafletjs
+- Bootstrap 5

-The project required the use of a framework to develop HTML, CSS, and JavaScript with JQuery modules, incorporating PHP server-based components to fetch data from third-party APIs such as Geonames and OpenWeather.
-The success of the solution was assessed based on its adherence to the specifications, functionality, and usability.
+The solution incorporated PHP server-based components to fetch data from third-party APIs such as Geonames and OpenWeather.

 **What I enjoyed?**
 During this project, I had the opportunity to learn and work with Leafletjs, along with cluster marker and extra marker libraries.